master-hax/aosp-system-core/fs_mgr/README.property.md

 Default "auto", if "false" disable overlayfs handling, if "true" always, and if "/cache" or "/data" will stick to and enforce use of that specific backing directory for overlayfs for system partitions.

+#### persist.adb.remount.overlayfs
+Only enabled on debug builds, ro.debuggable = 1.
+Globally override ro.adb.remount.overlayfs, and enable or disable overlayfs handling for adb remount.
+Default "auto", if "false" disable overlayfs handling, if "true" always, and if "/cache" or "/data" will stick to and enforce use of that specific backing directory for overlayfs for system partitions.